plutus-community/docs/docs/Environment/Guides/plutusplayground.md

-# Plutus Playground setup for Plutus Pioneer Program
+# How To: use Plutus Playground for Plutus Pioneer Program

 This guide assumes you set up your environment with Linux already, and have nix installed.